isralennon/MSAAI521/deliverables/Paper.md

 - Class 2: Pedestrians (human.pedestrian.*)
 - Class 3: Cyclists (vehicle.bicycle, vehicle.motorcycle)

-This reduces class imbalance and focuses on key autonomous driving objects.
+This reduces class imbalance and focuses on key autonomous driving objects, simplifying the processing for the model.

 ### 3.6 Dataset Organization